RayBB/tiktok-slackbot/README.md

 ## Setup

-See `.env.sample` for what your `.env` file shoud look like.
+`cp .env.sample .env` to make your `.env` file.

-1. Create a [Twitter developer account](https://developer.twitter.com/en/apply-for-access) and put the credentials in your `.env` file.
+1. Create a [Twitter developer account](https://developer.twitter.com/en/apply-for-access) and put the credentials to the `.env` file.
-2. Create a Slackbot (follow instructions in src/slackbot.js) and put credentials in `.env` file.
+2. Create a Slackbot (follow instructions in src/slackbot.js) and put the credentials in the `.env` file.
 3. Run `npm start`
-4. Add your server address to the **Event Subscriptions** page. ex: `https://example.com/slack/events`
+4. Add your server address to the **Event Subscriptions** page in Slack. ex: `https://example.com/slack/events`
     * Your bot must be running before you an add the URL
     * You can use ngrok for local testing
     * See [Bolt docs](https://api.slack.com/tutorials/hello-world-bolt) for help setting up a Slackbot.